Honest Review:

 1. Sprint Management

-The dashboard, called the Sprints Overview screen, gives users a bird’s eye view of Hubstaff projects that they’ve added to the feature.
-It contains all the important information regarding projects that team members can easily see so that they can align their efforts more efficiently.
-These include viewing the organization users wish to see sprints for, showing completed sprints, sprint settings, adding and searching tasks, showing current and upcoming sprints, and sprint backlogs.
-The Sprints overview can be filtered to show individual or team-wide tasks with the Me, All, and Members views.
+The dashboard, called the sprints Overview screen, gives users a bird’s eye view of Hubstaff projects that have been added to the feature.
+It contains important information regarding projects that team members can easily see so that they can align their efforts more efficiently.

 Display of project sprints and time taken to complete each